Key Takeaways

 1c.
 Impact of Poor Financial Management

-Before you can develop a plan to save your business from failure, you need to analyze your current situation.
-This involves understanding your strengths and weaknesses, evaluating your financial health, and assessing your market position.
+Before you can develop a plan to save your business from failure, you need to analyse your current situation.

 2a.
 Conduct a Comprehensive SWOT Analysis